-As a busy dog mom of 2 fur babies and mama of 2 rambunctious boys, I needed some simple, yet memorable ways to celebrate my puppy’s 1st birthday.
+I am a busy mom of 2 wild boys and 3 dachshunds.
+I needed some simple, yet memorable ways to celebrate my dog’s birthday each year.

-Many dog mom’s have a huge celebration for their pups all in one day.
-I chose to split up the dog birthday fun into a couple of days.
-This way, I could fit in everything I wanted to do for my puppy, Eko, without any rushing.
+Many dog moms have a huge celebration for their pups all in one day.
+I like to split up the dog birthday fun into a couple of days instead.

-Do you have a social dachshund who loves lots of people and other dogs?
+Do you have a social Dachshund dog who loves people and other dogs?
 Great!
 Make sure to invite your doxie’s favorite people and doggie friends to the party.

-On the other hand, if you have a doxie that doesn’t necessarily Love other people and dogs, you may want to consider having a more private birthday party at home with the family.
+On the other hand, if you have a doxie who is more fond of their pack at home, you may want to consider having a more private birthday party just with the family.

 Birthday Photo Shoot